ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 description: "Learn how to build a distributed counter from scratch using Go and CRDT (Conflict-free Replicated Data Types)."
 ---

-This is the second of a series of posts about implementing a distributed counter in Go.
+This is the second in a series of posts about implementing a distributed counter in Go.

 - [Part 0: CRDT - Implementing a PNCounter](https://ogzhanolguncu.com/blog/implementing-distributed-counter-part-0/)
 - **Part 1: Node - Structure and In-Memory Communication (You are here)**